 Friday: Spend the day traveling and arrive in New Delhi late Saturday evening.

-Saturday: We’ll stay in New Delhi for the night and relax after a long flight.
+Saturday: Arrive in Delhi in the late evening.
+We’ll stay in New Delhi for the night and relax after a long flight.

 Monday: The first day of clinics is here!
 We will set up the clinic and get ready to see the patients who have been anxiously waiting for our arrival.
 The smiles make the long trip worth it!